 This is part two of a two-part video on the FCE Reading and Use of English exam.
 In this lesson, you’re going to learn about parts five, six and seven.
-If you haven’t seen part one, then go and watch that one first!
+If you haven’t seen Cambridge FCE Reading and Use of English Part One, then go and watch that one first!

 All the questions in parts five and six are worth two marks each.
 The questions in part seven are worth one mark each.

 Let’s look at each part of the exam in more detail.

 1. How to Answer FCE Reading Multiple-Choice Questions

 In part five, you’ll be given a longer text, with six questions at the end.

 Each question is multiple choice, with four possible answers.

 The questions in part five often focus on understanding people’s feelings and ideas, instead of simple facts about the text.

 She looked around the coffee house once more, and was about to go to the counter to make enquiries when the door opened.
 A scruffy woman with bleary eyes and her hair uncombed had walked in, still tucking her shirt in.
 “Are you Mrs Greene?
 I’ve come for the meeting, I’m your new assistant,” said Jane cheerfully.
 The woman nodded and grunted, dropping her bag on the seat opposite Jane’s.
 She gestured to the counter and ordered herself a large coffee.

 This is an extract from the longer text.
 Look at the multiple-choice question that goes with it: